eBayClassifiedsGroup/orlo/docs/install.rst

     mkdir /var/lib/orlo
     chown orlo:root /var/lib/orlo

-Update the uri under [db] in orlo.conf to point to a file in this directory:
+Update the uri under [db] in orlo.ini to point to a file in this directory:

 ::